 The researchers found that those in the study that that had higher vitamin D levels showed the equivalent of 5 years LESS aging!

 Yet another reason to make sure your Vitamin D levels in your body are optimized!
 Not only will it help balance your hormones, strengthen your bones, reduce cancer risk, and prevent you from getting sick... it will also help SLOW aging!

 Important note: I highly recommend an OIL-BASED vitamin d3 supplement as it's better absorbed by your body.
 Unfortunately, most D supps use refined soybean oil as their oil of choice.

-I personally use this oil-based vitamin D3 supplement as it uses heart-healthy olive oil instead of inflammatory refined soybean oil as the base.
+I personally use this oil-based vitamin D3 supplement as it uses heart-healthy coconut oil instead of inflammatory refined soybean oil as the base.